-For those on super tight purse strings, the KAMEP video doorbell manages to get all the basics done at a frugal price of under £50.
+For those on super tight purse strings, the KAMEP video doorbell manages to get all the basics done and gives you free lifetime cloud storage.

 This device has 1080p HD video with a 166-degree viewing angle and a motion sensor, whilst you can adjust the sensitivity, many users report finding it hard to get a good balance that only alerts them when necessary.

 The video quality is good considering the price and built in infrared lighting ensures that the quality remains reasonable even at night.

 It comes with free lifetime cloud storage that will keep any clips for up to 7 days.
 This is a generous deal, even compared to premium devices.

 However, with no option to add an SD card for local storage, your clips will be gone forever after 7 days so you’ll have to make sure to save them elsewhere if needed.